awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-web-access-databases.rst

       * - Sort Keys and Indexes

-        - To optimize preformance, you can define a column as a Sort Key.
+        - To optimize performance, you can define a column as a Sort Key.
 Choose a column to be a Sort Key if it will be frequently used in combination with the Primary key to query your table.
-You can also create Secondary Indexes to make addtional columns sort keys.
+You can also create Secondary Indexes to make additional columns sort keys.

    .. code:: bash